cannatag/ldap3/docs/manual/source/welcome.rst

 The ldap3 library strictly follows the latest (as of 2015) RFCs describing the LDAP v3 protocol:

-* The **latest RFCs for LDAP v3** (dated 2006) obsolete the previous RFCs specified in RFC3377 (2251-2256, 2829, 2830, 3371) for LDAP v3 and amend and clarify the LDAP protocol.
+* The **latest RFCs for LDAP v3** (RFCs 4510-4518, dated 2006) obsolete the previous RFCs specified in RFC3377 (2251-2256, 2829, 2830,
+3371) for LDAP v3 and amend and clarify the LDAP protocol.

 * All the ASN1 definitions are written from scratch to be current with RFC 4511.

-To avoid unnecessary server and network load caused by poor formed searches The ldap3 library deliberately doesn't follow the specification in RFC4511 (4.5.1.8.1) that states that in a Search operation "an empty list with no attributes requests the return of all user attributes.".
-Instead you must explicitly request the attributes you need or use the ldap3.ALL_ATTRIBUTES value in the Search operation.
+To avoid unnecessary server and network load caused by poorly formed searches The ldap3 library deliberately doesn't follow the specification in RFC4511 (4.5.1.8.1) that states that in a Search operation "an empty list with no attributes requests the return of all user attributes.".
+Attributes must be explicitly requested or the ldap3.ALL_ATTRIBUTES must be used in the Search operation.

 The library allows to send an empty member list while creating a GroupOfNames object, even if this is not allowed in the official LDAP v3 schema.